Jkutkut/Xun-GuiTos/README.md

 - v0.4.2:
     - NodeRed:
         - bug deleting failed-team fixed.
-        - bug reseting opinion table fixed.
+        - bug resetting opinion table fixed.
         - Bug where the next leaderId was 0 fixed.
         - EndPoll logic changed to be easier to visualize.
     - MainMenu: